 ME310 is Stanford University’s award-winning flagship design innovation program, and has been taught at Stanford since 1967.

 dGlobal at Stanford: Bringing the Stanford Design Tradition to You

-IntoActions and the dGlobal at Stanford program are joining forces to help groups anywhere in the world learn about the Stanford Design Tradition and apply it to their local context.
+IntoActions and Stanford University are joining forces to help groups anywhere in the world learn about the Stanford Design Tradition and apply it to their local context.

 dGlobal is a 6-week online course, designed to reinforce key concepts based on the enduring practices from the award-winning ME310 design course.
 Participants earn an official Stanford University transcript.